-If the additional load resistor in the transponder is switched on and off at a very high elementary frequency $f_S$ , then two spectral lines are created at a distance of $\pm f_S$ around the transmission frequency of the reader $f{READER}$ , and these can be easily detected (however $f_S$ must be less than $f{READER}$ ).
+If the additional load resistor in the transponder is switched on and off at a very high elementary frequency f_S , then two spectral lines are created at a distance of $\pm f_S$ around the transmission frequency of the reader f{READER} , and these can be easily detected (however f_S must be less than f{READER}).
 In the terminology of radio technology the new elementary frequency is called a subcarrier).
 Data transfer is by ASK, FSK or PSK modulation of the subcarrier in time with the data flow.
 This represents an amplitude modulation of the subcarrier.

-Load modulation with a subcarrier creates two modulation sidebands at the reader's antenna at the distance of the subcarrier frequency around the operating frequency $f{\text{READER}}$ (Figure 3.17).
-These modulation sidebands can be separated from
+Load modulation with a subcarrier creates two modulation sidebands at the reader's antenna at the distance of the subcarrier frequency around the operating frequency f{READER} (Figure 3.17).
+These modulation sidebands can be separated from the significantly stronger signal of the reader by bandpass (BP) filtering on one of the two frequencies $f{\text{READER}} \pm f{\text{S}}$.
+Once it has been amplified, the subcarrier signal is now very simple to demodulate.

-\Close coupling system.

 Figure 3.16 Generation of load modulation in the transponder by switching the drain-source resistance of an FET on the chip.
-The reader illustrated is designed for the detection of a subcarrier the significantly stronger signal of the reader by bandpass (BP) filtering on one of the two frequencies $f{\text{READER}} \pm f{\text{S}}$ .
-Once it has been amplified, the subcarrier signal is now very simple to demodulate.
+The reader illustrated is designed for the detection of a subcarrier

-Figure 3.17 Load modulation creates two sidebands at a distance of the subcarrier frequency $f_S$ around the transmission frequency of the reader.
+Figure 3.17 Load modulation creates two sidebands at a distance of the subcarrier frequency f_S around the transmission frequency of the reader.
 The actual information is carried in the sidebands of the two subcarrier sidebands, which are themselves created by the modulation of the subcarrier